ashokdarsh/my-profile/docs/engineering/index.md

 ---
-title: Ashok's Profile - Engineering Overview
+title: Engineering Overview
 permalink: false
 hide:
   - toc
 ---

-# Software Engineering Standards & Practices Overview
+# Software Engineering Standards & Practices

 At the core of my engineering philosophy is engineering excellence at scale — driven by automation, security, DevOps culture, cloud-native architecture, and a strong product mindset.
 I’ve led the modernization of platforms and practices across global teams by embedding best-in-class software engineering principles throughout the SDLC.